 A big thank you to our 2021 judges!

 For Deidre Dumpson, the path to bookselling began when she was able to read books that allowed her to know that her circumstances were never permanent.
 It expanded when she found that the words and ideas she held on to from books allowed her to navigate the world with confidence and curiosity.
 It blossomed when she stumbled upon the revolutionary stories written by women of color while pursuing her Women's, Gender, and Sexuality Studies graduate degree.
 Deidre has served as a bookseller at both The Dolphin Bookshop and WORD Bookstores in New York.
 She is most passionate about literacy, education, and reading Black women's literature.

 Program Coordinator, The Word

-Originally from Alabama, Aida Lilly moved to Denver, Colorado, in early 2016.
+Aida Lilly is an Associate Agent at KT Literary Agency who lives in the Denver area.
 She studied English and writing at the University of Montevallo and attended the Publishing Institute at the University of Denver.
 She holds an MA in Organizational Management with a specialization in Media Management.
-She previously managed a bookstore and is now an Associate Agent at KT Literary Agency.
+She previously managed a bookstore.